lauranemarco/lauranemarco.github.io/index.md

 In [Talks & Reviews](https://lauranemarco.github.io/talksreviews), you can find a list of the academic and non-academic talks I have given, and the events I have been a reviewer for.

 ### Random
-If you are reading Cryptography papers and have questions about it, check out [AskCrypto](https://askcryp.to), a great initiative for sharing knowledge about cryptography launched by my colleague [Abdullah Talayhan](https://www.abdullahtalayhan.com).
+If you are reading cryptography-related papers and have questions about it, check out [AskCrypto](https://askcryp.to), a great initiative for sharing knowledge about cryptography launched by my colleague [Abdullah Talayhan](https://www.abdullahtalayhan.com).

 ### Contact me
 ✉️Email me at: laurane.marco@epfl.ch